AmbiguousError/WharfManu/README.md

 1. Navigate to the folder where you placed `WharfManu.exe`.
 2. Double-click on `WharfManu.exe` to start the game.

-Enjoy the game and aim for that perfect manu!
+Enjoy the game and aim for that massive manu!